 - Last but not least, a complete translation

 Content Research and Copywriting

-I familiarised myself with past press releases, media coverage, social posts, articles.
-Then I looked at the opinions of doctors and medical groups to sort out benefits, terms and popular search keywords used in the market, which guided me to write a persuasive and SEO friendly copy for the new content.
+I began by reviewing previous press releases, media coverage, social media posts, and articles.
+Then I looked at doctors’ and medical group’ perspectives to sort out advantages, terminology, and commonly used search keywords in the market, which helped me develop persuasive and SEO-friendly copy for the new content.

 Hero Banner – Replaced with Succinct Copies

-Since the pandemic was slowing down, we changed the tagline to target general patients over the COVID-19 test.
+Since the pandemic was slowing down, we tweaked the slogan to target general patients over the COVID-19 test.
 To make it more appealing and demonstrate how fast and efficient VC is, the copies are changed into little slangy, e.g. “一剔過” (traditional) and “一点通” (simplified).

-The “Learn More” button drove visitors away to a long press article, so we replaced and summarised it with just three key points.
-I have tried a 3 column icon-text layout to explain it, but we went for a more concise and short version so that the page won’t be too long.
+The “Learn More” button directed visitors to a lengthy press article, so we replaced it with a three-point summary.
+To describe it, I tried a three-column icon-text layout, but we settled on a more succinct and short version so that the page wouldn’t be too long.

 How It Works – Filling The Missing Piece

-The flowchart outlines the essential piece that new customers may look for – the general VC and COVID-19 test process, which they both have the remote diagnosis, but the test has more steps to go.
+The flowchart describes the most important aspect that new customers may be looking for: the general VC and COVID-19 test process.
+Both feature remote diagnosis, but the test has more steps.
 On mobile, we replaced it into a readable, numbered list with two tabs switching between services.

-The new content makes the page longer and requires more scrolls to reach the doctor’s list.
-The situation is even worse on mobile.
-A secondary navigation bar lists all sections on the page; it is apparent and less hidden.
+The extra content lengthens the page and requires more scrolling to get to the doctor list.
+On mobile, the situation is even worse.
+As a result, I designed a secondary navigation bar that lists all of the page’s sections and is more visible.
 Visitors can navigate to different areas and notice the prominent “Book Now” button anywhere.
-In the mobile, it does the same trick by collapsing the rest of the navigational items.
-The only downside is it stacked the navigation bar with other bars and overlays, leaving less space for the main content.
+The same method is used on mobile by compressing the rest of the navigational items.
+The only drawback is that the navigation bar was stacked with additional bars and overlays, leaving less room for the main content.